We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For example, some contain benzocaine, which can lead to a life-threatening condition called methemoglobinemia.

 Also, it is important to watch for signs the medication has numbed the back of the child’s throat.
 This can cause difficulty swallowing.

 Many drugstores sell homeopathic medications that may be labeled as teething tablets.
-However, the FDA also warn against using these to treat teething pain.
+However, the

 If home remedies are not relieving 2-year molar pain, it may be a good idea to make an appointment with the child’s doctor.

 Teething should not make a child feel ill.
 Speak with a doctor if the child exhibits any of the following symptoms:

 - a fever higher than 100.4°F or 38.0°C

 These symptoms can indicate the presence of underlying illness, such as a viral infection.